franklesniak/powershell-xplat/xplat-inventory-tool-design.md

 The inventory tool should run on the oldest versions of these distributions supported by PowerShell Core 6.0 and run on the newest versions of these distributions as well.

-Generally speaking, I have the code written to retrieve the OS version and processor architecture from Windows, macOS, and various Linux distributions.

-However, each of these operating systems return the OS version slightly differently.
+Each of these operating systems return the OS version slightly differently.

 - Windows returns it as a .NET version string in the format major.minor.build.revision.
 I believe the major, minor, build, and revision numbers are always integers.
+I retrieve the major, minor, and build numbers from the string in Win32_OperatingSystem -> Version.
+To accurately get the revision number of the operating system, I would get the "product version" from the file `C:\Windows\System32\ntoskrnl.exe`, and extract the OS revision number from there.
+If I cannot get the revision number from ntoskrnl.exe, I would run `cmd /c ver` and dump the results to a temp file, then parse the temp file for the revision number.
+If I still cannot get the revision number using this method, then I would get the "file version" of the file `C:\Windows\System32\ntoskrnl.exe`, and extract the revision number from there.
-  - Older versions of Windows additionally have a service pack number (note: PowerShell runs all the way back to Windows XP and Windows Server 2003, which did have service packs, so I would like to consider this)
+  - Older versions of Windows additionally have a service pack number (note: PowerShell runs all the way back to Windows XP and Windows Server 2003, which did have service packs, so I would like to consider this).
+Win32_OperatingSystem -> ServicePackMajorVersion contains the service pack number.
-- Windows also has a "pretty name" that is typically exposed in Win32_OperatingSystem -> Name
+- Windows also has a "pretty name" that is typically exposed in Win32_OperatingSystem -> Caption
 - On Windows Vista, Windows Server 2008, and newer, Win32_OperatingSystem -> OperatingSystemSKU indicates the "edition" of Windows
 - On Linux, I try commands in the following order of preference:
-  - `/etc/alpine-release`
+  - Run `/etc/os-release`
-  - If `/etc/alpine-release` doesn't exist or the command fails, I run `/etc/os-release`
     - If that command succeeds, it returns text data in the format `key=value`.
 I store the results in a hashtable, where each key represents an operating system property.
+    - If I find the key `ID` and its value equals `alpine`, then:
+      - Run `/etc/alpine-release`, which returns the version number in string format (`major.minor.patch`), where `major`, `minor`, and `patch` are all integers.
+The results of this command get written to the operating system "VERSION" property.
+      - Write `alpine` to an operating system "ID" property
+      - Write `Alpine Linux` to an operating system "NAME" property
-    - If I find the key `ID` and its value equals `arch`, then I run `uname --kernel-release` and consider the results an operating system "VERSION_ID" property
+    - If I find the key `ID` and its value equals `arch`, then:
+      - I run `uname --kernel-release` and consider the results an operating system "VERSION_ID" property.
+      - I also write `arch` to an operating system "ID" property
+      - And, I write `Rolling Release` in the operating system "PRETTY_NAME" property
+  - If `/etc/os-release` doesn't exist or the command fails, I run `/etc/alpine-release`
+    - If the command succeeds, it returns the version number in string format (`major.minor.patch`), where `major`, `minor`, and `patch` are all integers.
+The results of this command get written to the operating system "VERSION" property.
+    - Write `alpine` to an operating system "ID" property
+    - Write `Alpine Linux` to an operating system "NAME" property
-  - If `/etc/os-release` doesn't exist or the command fails, I run `lsb_release`:
+  - If `/etc/alpine-release` doesn't exist or the command fails, I run `lsb_release`:
     - `lsb_release --version --short` and consider the results an operating system "VERSION" property
     - `lsb_release --id --short` and consider the results an operating system "NAME" property
     - `lsb_release --description --short` and consider the results an operating system "PRETTY_NAME" property